Juris Fernandez: Biography

 Fernandez was born on March 18, 1978, in Davao City, Philippines.
 She is the daughter of an engineer father, and an obstetrician-gynecologist mother.
 Her older sister is also an obstetrician-gynecologist.
 She went to high school at the Ateneo de Davao University.
 She studied college at Miriam College in Manila, finishing Bachelor of Science in Psychology.
-She is presently taking up a Master's degree at the Ateneo de Manila University.
+She is presently taking up a master's degree at the Ateneo de Manila University.
 In November 2011, she married Gavin Lim.

 Career

 2003–2009: MYMP Debut

 Fernandez started her recording career as the lead vocalist of the acoustic group MYMP after auditioning in 2001.
 She was signed to Ivory Records together with her bandmates Chin Alcantara and Mike Manahan.
-It was the trio of Alcantara, Fernandez and percussionist Mike Manahan that established the beachhead for M.Y.M.P.’s frontal assault on the sales and radio charts.

 Their recording career started when Raymond Ryan, the station manager of iFM, watched their gig.
 Ryan met with a producer to produce their debut album, Soulful Acoustic.
 Ivory Records then became their recording company.
 M.Y.M.P.'s debut album was released oduring their label's 20th anniversary.
 The band became famous with their original hit song "A Little Bit" (which won the People's Choice "Favorite Song" Award in Awit Awards 2004) and cover versions of Sting's "Every Little Thing" and Bob Marley's "Waiting in Vain".

-The trio did click but M.Y.M.P. became a duo when one of their members decided to leave the group.
-Manahan left the band in June 2004 due to what was called "professional differences".
+Manahan later left the band in June 2004 due to what was called "professional differences".

 Alcantara and Fernandez continued as a duo and emerged together with Andrew and John as bassist and kahonista, respectively, as two more albums were released in a year.
 Beyond Acoustic and Versions, both 12-track albums, were declared certified Gold after less than a month.
 Their original hit song "Get Me", and covers "Tell Me Where It Hurts", "Kailan", "Especially for You" and "Eternal Flame", were later used as theme songs for TV series and commercial ads.

 In early 2009, MYMP were regularly seen every Sunday on ABS-CBN's variety show ASAP's "Sessionistas" segment together with Nina, Aiza Seguerra, Sitti, Richard Poon and Duncan Ramos.
 In November 2009, it was announced that she was leaving the band to pursue as a solo career.
 It was also stated that she had signed a recording contract with Star Records.